 How do I let CISP know if I have changed my immigration status?

-Please email a copy of the approval notice of your new immigration status to CISP at email@example.com, so your F-1 immigration record can be closed appropriately.
+Please click here to submit the approval notice of your new immigration status to CISP, so your F-1 immigration record can be closed appropriately.

 What types of employment am I allowed to do on OPT?